 The Health & Physical Education concentration is designed to enable the post-baccalaureate student to be better prepared to become an educational leader in the profession.
-Course work has been carefully designed to provide the already licensed teacher with the knowledge and skills necessary to effectively assess, plan, implement, and evaluate health and physical education teach new information and expand upon previously learned material.
+Course work has been carefully designed to provide the already licensed teacher with the knowledge and skills necessary to effectively assess, plan, implement, and evaluate health and physical education curriculum.

-You will receive a solid foundation in current trends in the discipline, utilize research effectively, and be able to implement the new knowledge immediately.
-For example, one new course, Developing Leadership Skills in Health and Physical Education,(KlNS 520), requires the graduate student to partner with an area school and submit a grant that could affect student health and wellness in that school.
-These skills will translate to future employment strengths.
+You will receive a solid foundation in current trends in the discipline, utilize research effectively, and be able to implement the new knowledge and skills immediately.
+Program requirements include partnering with an area school or community to submit a grant that could impact student health and wellness.

 Graduate students who elect to pursue the adapted physical education internship will meet all requirements to register for the national examination to become a Certified Adapted Physical Education specialist.

-This masters degree is structured to permit the graduate student to complete the entire program in one calendar year (a summer session and two semesters).
+This master's degree is structured to permit the graduate student to complete the entire program in one calendar year (a summer session and two semesters).
 In addition, part-time students are welcome and flexibility allows completion of the program beyond the one calendar year.

 Successful completion meets current eligibility requirements for the Virginia Postgraduate Professional License.